 - In the common law provinces: Common law may not permit a temporary layoff unless the same has been contractually agreed to or if the employee consents to it.
 If a policy containing the right to a temporary layoff does not expressly incorporate the policy as a term of employment, or if a policy states that it is not an employment contract, then that policy may not suffice as a contractual term.
 An assessment of mitigation in the circumstances may very well lead to the conclusion that the employee should mitigate damages by staying on rather than foregoing continued employment.
 As a practical matter, it may be that few employees in the current context would exercise any right to advance a constructive dismissal claim.
-For more information and commentary on layoffs as they operate in various common law jurisdictions, please click here. - In the province of Quebec: The employer always has the right to lay off employees so long as the reasons for the layoff are justified (e.g.: economic reasons) and not simply a pretext.
+For more information and commentary on layoffs as they operate in various common law jurisdictions, please click here-common layoffs as they operate in various common law jurisdictions, please click here-common layoffs as they operate in various common law jurisdictions, please click here-common layoffs as they operate in various common law jurisdictions, please click here-common layoffs as they operate in various common layoffs. - In the province of Quebec: The employer always has the right to lay off employees so long as the reasons for the layoff are justified (e.g.: economic reasons) and not simply a pretext.
 Consequently, if the "layoff" is a pretext, it could indeed be considered a constructive dismissal and the employee(s) could then file a claim pursuant to the Civil Code of Quebec or a claim at the Commission des normes, de l'équité, de la santé et de la sécurité au travail (Quebec's labour commission) for prohibited practice or unjust dismissal.
 For more information and commentary on layoffs as they operate in the province of Quebec, please click here and here. - Group terminations: In addition to the information detailed in the chart below, employers will also need to be mindful of the group termination provisions in the provinces in which they operate, as these may be triggered if a significant and set number of employees are laid off within a stipulated timeframe (which varies by province).